 Make-It-Yourself projects

 The article shows, once again, the simplicity of such circuits based around a dedicated game chip.
-As the chip contains nearly all the circuitry of the games, a few external components are required to form the complete circuit, compared to the numerous components used in early analog projects.
+As the chip contains most of the required circuitry, only a few external components are required to complete the circuit.

 Cover